 BOATING & FISHING

 Protected harbors offer boaters and fishermen choices of marinas and docking facilities at Kap’s Marina and Shipyard Island Marina (see Services under "Shops").
-Public boat ramps are available at Jackson Harbor and also at the Welcome Center in Detroit Harbor.
+Public boat ramps are available at Jackson Harbor and also across from the Island Welcome Center in Detroit Harbor.
 Excellent fishing spots are located in the waters around Washington Island; annual Bass, Walleye and Salmon Derby/Tournaments for those interested in a challenge!(visit our "Calendar of Events").

 Our Captains know the waters well.
 If the fish are out there your bound to be taking one or more home.
 Call the Dor Cros office 920.847.2126 for more details.